- What is cryptocurrency trading?

 Cryptocurrencies are an emerging type of currency market first made popular by Bitcoin.
-There are dozens of Cryptocurrencies (also known simply as ‘Cryptos’) available but most traders are interested in the leading currencies, like Bitcoin, Ethereum, Litecoin, Ripple, and Bitcoin Cash.
+There are dozens of cryptocurrencies (also known simply as ‘cryptos’) available but most traders are interested in the leading coin like Bitcoin, Ethereum, Litecoin, Ripple, and Bitcoin Cash.

-Cryptocurrencies are ‘mined’ by people who have substantial computer processing power who receive the virtual coins in return for leasing that power.
-Unlike traditional currencies, the supply of Cryptocurrencies is controlled and most have a maximum total supply – once that is reached, no new coins will be produced.
+Cryptocurrencies are ‘mined’ by people who have substantial computer processing power, and they receive the virtual coins in return for leasing that power.
+Unlike traditional currencies, the supply of cryptocurrencies is controlled and most have a maximum total supply – once that is reached, no new coins will be produced (minted).

-Cryptocurrencies are increasingly becoming more mainstream and it is now possible to trade the price of the leading Cryptos against other currencies like the US dollar.
-Like other currencies, Cryptos have an exchange rate which fluctuates.
+Cryptocurrencies are increasingly becoming more mainstream and it is now possible to trade the price of the leading cryptos against other currencies like the US dollar.
+Like other currencies, cryptos have an exchange rate that fluctuates.

 Cryptos have no central bank regulating how much of a currency is in circulation.
-They are not tied to a particular interest rate and it is not possible for a central bank to ‘print’ more Cryptos.
-The traditional forces that influence other currencies – e.g. economic factors like inflation data – generally don’t affect Cryptos.
+They are not tied to a particular interest rate and it is not possible for a central bank to ‘print’ more coins.
+The traditional forces that influence other currencies – e.g. economic factors like inflation data – generally don’t affect cryptos.

-Like other currencies the value of Cryptos is measured against what they are worth against different currencies.
-This means you can go long or short on a particular Cryptocurrency against the US dollar, GBP or Euro.
+Like other currencies, the value of cryptos is measured by what they are worth against different currencies.
+This means you can go long or short on a particular cryptocurrency against the US dollar, British pound or Euro.

 Cryptocurrencies are a new and rapidly evolving market.
 Several key factors make them attractive as a potential trading opportunity:

 - 24 hours: cryptocurrency markets on City Index are open 24 hours a day, Monday-Friday.

 The characteristics of the leading currencies differ in a number of key ways:

-- How anonymous are the owners?
-This varies between Cryptos but has always been one of their main attractions
+- Anonymity: this varies between cryptos but has always been one of their main attractions

-- Are consumers and/or banks using it?
-Some Cryptos have more use outside their own networks, becoming more like real currencies
+- Use by consumers/banks: some cryptos have more use outside their own networks, becoming more like fiat currencies

-- What is the Crypto being used for?
-Cryptocurrencies have been invented for different reasons, but for the main part they were either intended to make financial transactions easier or to support the development of alternative finance and data networks
+- Utility: cryptocurrencies have been invented for different reasons, but for the main part, they were either intended to make financial transactions easier or to support the development of alternative finance and data networks

-- How much of the Crypto is in circulation?
-Some Cryptos may reach a point where no more are produced while others have a potentially unlimited supply
+- Supply of coins in circulation: some cryptos may reach a point where no more are produced while others have a potentially unlimited supply

-Traders can use CFDs to trade Cyptocurrency markets without having to buy ‘coins’ or ‘tokens’ which can be a lengthy process.
-Buying physicial Cryptocurrenices requires the submission of applications to specialist Crypto platforms which can take days or weeks to execute a trade.
-A Crypto CFD works in the same way as a CFD for other asset classes, such as FX and stocks - you trade the value of the Crypto of your choice against a mainstream currency like the US Dollar.
+Traders can use CFDs to trade cryptocurrency markets without having to buy ‘coins’ or ‘tokens’, which can be a lengthy process.
+Buying physical cryptocurrencies requires the submission of applications to specialist crypto platforms, which can take days or weeks to execute a trade.
+A crypto CFD works in the same way as a CFD for other asset classes, such as FX and stocks - you trade the value of the crypto of your choice against a fiat currency like the US dollar.

-Another aspect of Cryptocurrency trading to be aware of is ‘forking’.
-A ‘hard fork’is when the software supporting a Cryptocurrency needs to be updated, or when the community disagrees on its future direction.
-Traders are protected from most of the risks involved when a Cryptocurrency forks though it can still lead to sudden and unexpected price movements.
+Another aspect of cryptocurrency trading to be aware of is ‘forking’.
+A ‘hard fork’ is when the software supporting a cryptocurrency needs to be updated, or when the community disagrees on its future direction.
+Traders are protected from most of the risks involved when a cryptocurrency forks though it can still lead to sudden and unexpected price movements.

-As with other types of currency trades, it is important to manage your margin and the amount of leverage you are using, as it is possible to lose more money that you have allocated to the trade at first.
+As with any CFD trade, it is important to manage your margin and the amount of leverage you are using as it is possible to lose more money that you have allocated to the trade at first.

 Cryptocurrency forking policy

-In the event that the current cryptocurrency splits into two, new cryptocurrencies are created, this is known as a hard fork.
+If the current cryptocurrency splits into two, new cryptocurrencies are created; this is known as a hard fork.
 We will generally follow the cryptocurrency that has the majority consensus of cryptocurrency users and will therefore use this as the basis for our prices.
-In addition we will also consider the approach adopted by the exchanges we deal with, which will help determine the action we take.
+In addition, we will also consider the approach adopted by the exchanges we deal with, which will help determine the action we take.

 We reserve the right to determine which cryptocurrency unit has the majority consensus behind them.